LLNL/sundials/doc/ida/guide/source/Usage/index.rst

 disable this scaling when necessary, e.g., when providing a custom linear solver that updates the matrix using the current :math:`\alpha` as part of the solve.

-.. c:function:: int IDASetDeltaCjLSetup(void* ida_mem, realtype dcj)
+.. c:function:: int IDASetDeltaCjLSetup(void* ida_mem, sunrealtype dcj)

    The function ``IDASetDeltaCjLSetup`` specifies the parameter that determines the bounds on a change in :math:`c_j` that require a linear solver setup